tristanlatr/WPWatcher/README.md

 # Whether not sending emails
 send_email_report=No

-# Default email report recepient, will always receive email report
+# Default email report recepients, will always receive email reports of all sites
+# Must be a valid Json string
+# Can be set to null with email_to=null
 email_to=["alerts@domain.com"]

 # Email settings